crow-004/musical-chairs-game/SECURITY.md

 ### Server Architect (Discord)

+This is a functional role with specific technical permissions required to manage the Discord server's structure.

+### Lead Contributor

+This is a status role assigned to recognize key community members who have made significant contributions.
+It grants visibility but no administrative permissions.

+**Granted Permissions:**
+- `Display role members separately`: To make the contributor visible to the community.

+**Denied Permissions (for security):**
+- All administrative and moderation permissions are denied for this role.
+Technical permissions are granted via separate, functional roles (e.g., `Server Architect`).

 This role is assigned to trusted community members responsible for setting up and maintaining the structure and security of our Discord server.

 **Granted Permissions:**